Technigo/project-auth/README.md

 # Project Auth API

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Backend project with the aim to learn how to authenticate users and handle passwords in a safe way.
+The project is also including a frontend part with a form to register and log in users.

 ## The problem